simonw/datasette-publish-fly/README.md

 Run `flyctl auth signup` to create an account there, or `flyctl auth login` if you already have one.

-You can now use `datasette publish fly` to publish your data:
+You can now use `datasette publish fly` to publish one or more SQLite database files:

     datasette publish fly my-database.db --app="my-data-app"